rpm-software-management/dnf/doc/command_ref.rst

 ``--obsoletes``
     This option has an effect on an install/update, it enables dnf's obsoletes processing logic.
-For more information see the :ref:`obsoletes option <obsoletes_conf_option-label>`.
+For more information see the :ref:`obsoletes <obsoletes_conf_option-label>` option.

-    This option also displays capabilities that the package obsoletes when used togehter with the :ref:`repoquery command <repoquery_command-label>`.
+    This option also displays capabilities that the package obsoletes when used togehter with the :ref:`repoquery <repoquery_command-label>` command.

     Configuration Option: :ref:`obsoletes <obsoletes_conf_option-label>`